kennytilton/todomx-original/README.md

 ## Overview

 Just a demo.
-Check the heavily-commented source, and read-mes in The Tag and Matrix repos.
+Check the heavily-commented source, and read-mes in the Tag and Matrix repos.

 ## Setup